|Future Students Current Students Parents/Families Alumni/Friends Faculty/Staff|

 |Endorsed by:||Pam Benoit|

 |Approved by:||Roderick J. McDavis|

 The university will select specific vehicles and equipment and its method of procurement and ownership appropriate for the identified need.
-To ensure safe vehicle operations and minimize the risk to OHIO and to its employees, the university may deny access to any vehicle at any time if safe and legal operation is in doubt.
+To ensure safe vehicle operations and minimize the risk to Ohio university and to its employees, the university may deny access to any vehicle at any time if safe and legal operation is in doubt.

 It is the responsibility of the department to which a vehicle is assigned to coordinate with the university departments identified in this policy for the vehicle's proper acquisition, use, care, safe operation, and disposition.

-- Transportation and Parking Services is responsible for acquisition of vehicles via Procurement Services, securing titles and licensing, performing pre-purchase inspections and annual safety inspections, receiving vehicle mishap reports, and disposition of all vehicles.
+Transportation and parking services is responsible for acquisition of vehicles via procurement services, securing titles and licensing, performing pre-purchase inspections and annual safety inspections, receiving vehicle mishap reports, and disposition of all vehicles.

-- The Office of Risk Management is responsible for ensuring appropriate insurance coverage and for processing claims.
+The office of risk management is responsible for ensuring appropriate insurance coverage and for processing claims.

 The planning unit head, to which the vehicle is assigned, or his or her designee, has the responsibility for ensuring that the vehicle is used for official university business.
 The planning unit head, or designee, must establish a system that verifies that all drivers possess a valid US driver's license and that their driving history reflects safe behavior behind the wheel.
 Approved drivers and passengers in university vehicles are limited to employees, students, or guests of the university who are on official business.
 The university is not financially responsible for traffic or parking violations incurred by persons using its vehicles and the responsibility for all penalties for said violations is assumed by the vehicle operator.
 The assigned department is responsible for establishing a system for knowing and documenting the driver of any particular assigned vehicle at any particular time.